janetjoywilson/janetjoywilson.github.io/index.md

 Come along with me for a never ending story called life!

-## Next date on GLOBAL TV The Morning Show is October 20 at 8:10 am for dome FRIGHTFUL FICTION !
+### My next appearance on GLOBAL TV The Morning Show is October 20 at 8:10 am for some FRIGHTFUL FICTION !